 What is Language Immersion?

+In dual language immersion programs, students are immersed in another language through the study of core academic content (language arts, math, science, and social studies).
 Language immersion programs are an exciting option for parents who want their children to have the advantages of a rigorous academic program while also learning two languages – English and a target language.
-In a Spanish immersion program, Spanish is not taught as a subject; Spanish is the language in which instruction is delivered.
+The target language of the Person County School's Dual Language program is Spanish.
+In our language immersion program, Spanish is not taught as a subject; Spanish is the language in which instruction is delivered.

 Along with learning another language, your child will receive a complete academic foundation grounded in instructional excellence.